SALT-NLP/implicit-hate/README.md

 ## *Where can I download the data?*

-Click [this link to download](https://gatech.box.com/s/6juaf8g5cpficlc7s6tikugyt64x404n) (439 kB, expands to 1.3 MB).

-If you have not already, you will need to first complete a [survey](https://forms.gle/QxCpEbVp91Z35hWFA) to gain access to this **password**-protected file.
+If you have not already, please first complete a short [survey](https://forms.gle/QxCpEbVp91Z35hWFA).
+Then follow [this link to download](https://www.dropbox.com/s/24meryhqi1oo0xk/implicit-hate-corpus.zip?dl=0) (439 kB, expands to 1.3 MB).

 ## *What's 'in the box?'*